 We will consider a module combination that leads to an A Level in Mathematics and an AS Level in Further Mathematics after two years of study (Years 12 and 13).

-Three modules (including C3 and C4) must be studied in Year 13.
-The module results may contribute to either the Mathematics A Level or the Further Mathematics AS Level
+Three modules must be studied in Year 13.
+Only one of these can be from the following list: M1, S1, D1 and FP1.
+The module results may contribute to either the Mathematics A Level or the Further Mathematics AS Level.

 An offer will be based, in part, on achieving A/A* in A Level Mathematics and A in AS Level Further Mathematics.